Partners

 Entperise is a national nonprofit intermediary.
 Its mission is to see that all low-income people in the United States have the opportunity for suitable, affordable housing and the ability to move up and out of poverty into the mainstream of American life.

-Enterprise manages OHAP’s Green Pilot Program.
+Enterprise manages OHPP’s Green Pilot Program.
 Some projects may also qualify for Enterprise’s own Green Community Initiative funding as well.

 Visit: www.enterprisecommunity.org